-The TPS65010 continuously monitors battery temperature by measuring the voltage between the TS and AGND pins.
+The TPS65011 continuously monitors battery temperature by measuring the voltage between the TS and AGND pins.
 An internal current source provides the bias for most common 10K negative-temperature coefficient thermistors (NTC) (see Figure 26).
 The IC compares the voltage on the TS pin against the internal $V{(LTF)}$ and $V{(HTF)}$ thresholds to determine if charging is allowed.
-Once a temperature outside the $V{(LTF)}$ and $V{(HTF)}$ thresholds is detected the IC immediately suspends the charge.
+Once a temperature outside the $V{(LTF)}$ and $V{(HTF)}$ thresholds to determine if charging is allowed.
+Once a temperature outside the $V{(LTF)}$ and $V{(HTF)}$ thresholds is detected, the IC immediately suspends the charge.
 The IC suspends charge by turning off the power FET and holding the timer value (i.e., timers are not reset).
 Charge is resumed when the temperature returns to the normal range.

-The allowed temperature range for 103-A T-type thermistor is 0°C to 45°C. However the user may modify these thresholds by adding two external resistors.
+The allowed temperature range for 103-A T-type thermistor is 0°C to 45°C. However, the user may modify these thresholds by adding two external resistors.
 See Figure 27.